My Knight and Me: Broadcast

-My Knight and Me premiered in Wallonia (Belgium) on OUFtivi on August 28, 2016.
+My Knight and Me premiered in Wallonia on OUFtivi in Belgium on August 28, 2016.
 It premiered in France on Télétoon+ on November 3, 2016 and on Ketnet in Flanders (Belgium) on December 24, 2016.

-It made its English premiere on Boomerang UK and Ireland on November 1, 2016 and it premiered on January 2, 2017 on Cartoon Network US.
+The series made its English premiere on Boomerang UK and Ireland on November 1, 2016 and it premiered in the US on January 2, 2017, on Cartoon Network. and Boomerang in April.
 It was pulled from the network after 33 episodes due to low ratings; the series later aired on Boomerang starting on April 3, 2017 until it was later removed off the channel on June 3, 2018.

 My Knight and Me premiered on Boomerang Australia on March 4, 2017.

 In Canada, Family Channel premiered it on April 16, 2017, and on its sister channel Family CHRGD on July 2, 2018.

 In Germany and the Netherlands respectively, it airs on Super RTL and Ketnet.